-Iconic has entered into non-binding heads of terms with the sellers of ITS Holdings 2023 Ltd, the parent company of In The Style Fashion Limited, a leading online fashion retailer.
+Iconic had entered into non-binding heads of terms with the sellers of ITS Holdings 2023 Ltd, the parent company of In The Style Fashion Limited, a leading online fashion retailer.
+On 13 February 2025, the Directors announced that the transaction not going to proceed to conclusion.
+The Directors are currently assessing alternative transactions.